Privacy and Cookies Notice

 10. How Long We Keep Your Personal Information

-We will retain your personal information for as long as is necessary for the purposes for which it was collected.
+We will retain your personal information for as long as is necessary for the purposes for which it was collected, or longer if required by applicable law.
 Those periods are also based on the requirements of applicable data protection laws, applicable legal and regulatory requirements and periods relating to the commencement of legal actions.

 11. Where We Transfer Your Personal Information